Flávio Dino: Federal judge

-Starting in 1994, Dino was elected as a federal judge.
+Starting in 1994, Dino became a federal judge, ranking first in among the applicants.

 From 2000 to 2002, he served as the chair of the National Association of Federal Judges (AJUFE).
 During his time as a judge, Dino also served as the Secretary-General of the National Council of Justice (CNJ).

 In 2006, he resigned from his position as a judge, and decided to devote himself to politics instead.

 2008 São Luís mayoral election

 In 2008, he ran for election as the mayor of São Luís, but was defeated by João Castelo of the Brazilian Social Democracy Party (PSDB).

 2010 Maranhão gubernatorial election

 Flávio Dino ran in the 2010 Maranhão gubernatorial election, but lost to Roseana Sarney of the Brazilian Democratic Movement.

 2014 Maranhão gubernatorial election

 Dino ran again in the 2014 Maranhão gubernatorial election.
 He campaigned on promises of anti-corruption, expanding clean water access, launching a housing construction and renovation program, and improving public security.
 In 2014, he was elected as the state's governor in the first round of the election, with 63.52 percent of the valid votes.